4 Steps To Tracking A Successful Product Launch

 You can learn a lot from the questions people ask about what you offer.

-You need to collect as many of these queries as possible.
-Set up a dedicated support email address, and implement features like chatbots that allow you to store inbound messages.
-Trawl through them to see what you can glean.
-You should be able to form a strong idea of how things are going.
+It would help if you collected as many of these questions as possible.
+Set up a dedicated support email address and implement features like chatbots that allows you to store inbound messages.
+By looking through all the feedback, you can form a strong idea of how things are going.

 Step 3: Create Custom Goals with Clear Values

-There’s one goal in particular that you’re working toward (selling as many products as possible), but success is far more complicated than that.
-If you’re going to reach your main goal, you have to consider all the other goals along the way.
-You need to decide which ones matter to you and assign them relative values if they prove helpful.
+The goal of releasing a product is to sell as many as possible, but success is far more complicated than that.
+If you’re going to reach your main goal, you must consider all the other goals along the way.
+This is where custom goals in Google Analytics come into the picture.
+You need to decide which goals matter to you and assign them relative values to understand how they impact your success.

-One example of a custom goal worth defining is an existing customer returning to the product page.
-That could mean two very different things.
-They could be there because their happiness with the product pushes them to buy another one or because their dissatisfaction with the product leads them to suspect that they either misread or were misled.
-However, you could track what happens (complaints and/or repeat purchases).
+One example of a custom goal worth defining is when an existing customer returns to your newly launched product’s page.
+This could mean two very different things.
+They could be so happy with the product that they are going back to the product page to buy another one.
+They might also be returning to the product’s page because they are unhappy with the product, and they want to see if they either misread or were misled.

 Setting goal details